-This year, the women will do the five-mile race for the first time, a race that has long been reserved for men.
-Therese Johaug has done the shorter three-mile race in Holmenkollen several times.
+This year, the women will do the 50km race for the first time, a race that has long been reserved for men.
+Therese Johaug has done the shorter 30km race in Holmenkollen several times.

-"I'd really like to do it myself, it's the first five-mile race in "Kollen"," says Therese Johaug excitedly.
+"I'd really like to do it myself, it's the first 50km race in "Kollen"," says Therese Johaug excitedly.

 Photo: Holmenkollen Skifestival/Jacques Holst